Johnnie Boden

-John Peter Boden CBE DL (born 1 June 1961) is an entrepreneur and founder of Boden, a catalogue clothing company, in 1991.
+John Peter Boden CBE DL (born 1 June 1961) is a British entrepreneur and founder of Boden, a catalogue clothing company, in 1991.

 Early life

 John Peter Boden was born on 1 June 1961.
 His father was a lieutenant colonel who changed careers to become a farmer.
 John Boden was educated at Hawtreys preparatory school, and then Eton College, and read philosophy, politics, and economics (PPE) at Oriel College, Oxford.

 Career

 At 16, he edited the menswear section of the 1977 Harpers & Queen Teenage Edition, but Boden's father was "dismissive", calling it a "stupid job".

 After leaving university, Boden became a stockbroker with Barclays Merchant Bank, and SG Warburg Securities. spending some time at Wall Street.
 He was a stockbroker for five years.
 However, he "loathed" the job, and was "ill-suited – really bad at it".
 He ceased working as a stockbroker when he received an inheritance from a childless uncle.
 He dabbled in other jobs, as a publican and teacher in London.
 Boden enjoyed teaching, though disliked the low salaries.